sethdford/mcp-figma/readme.md

   }
 }
 ```
 Replace `/path/to/your/project/` with the actual absolute path to this cloned repository.
-The MCP server will automatically start the WebSocket server.

 ### Figma Plugin